 As you can see there are a number of features to keep an eye out for when looking for a security camera.
 But can you find all of them in one system – sounds too good to be true, right?
 And even if it were, wouldn’t it be expensive?

-Here at Jim’s Security, we stock a number of Swann Security NVR CCTV options, each of which incorporates most of or all of these top 6 security camera features into a single affordable package.
+Here at Jim’s Security, we stock a number Swann Security CCTV systems that incorporate most or all of these top 6 security camera features into a single affordable package.
 Professional installation starts from as little as $150 per camera or $600 for a complete 4 camera system including NVR/DVR.

 To learn more give us a call on 131 546 or book a free onsite quote.